 Select and De-select counties by clicking the legend options.

 |Year||Category||Adair||Casey||Clinton||Cumberland||Green||McCreary||Pulaski||Russell||Taylor||Wayne||District||Kentucky||United States||HP 2020||District Grade|

-Obesity rates have gradually increased over the last decade throughout the US including Kentucky.
-Our district’s rates are higher than Kentucky’s, which are higher than the nation’s.
+Obesity rates have gradually increased over the last decade throughout the US including Kentucky. over the period 2015 to 2021, all of our counties have increased the percentage of obese individuals except Casey and Cumberland.
+Our district’s rates are comparable to Kentucky’s, which are higher than the nation’s.

 Rising obesity rates have paralleled our intake of sugar.
-The average person now consumes 150 lbs per of sugar per year, up from 70 lbs in 1970’s and up from 5 lbs in the 1800’s.
+The average person now consumes 150 lbs of sugar per year, up from 70 lbs in the 1970s and up from 5 lbs in the 1800s.
 There has also been a decline in home cooking.
 Also, portion sizes have almost doubled over the last few decades.
 If families would return to family meals with less frequent fast food runs, a big step of progress towards obesity prevention could be achieved.

-There are several causes of weight gain including: intake of excess calories due to larger than needed portion sizes and eating unhealthy foods high in refined carbohydrates (flour and sugar); and, not getting enough physical activity.
-The LCDHD provides nutritional services and diabetes classes.
+There are several causes of weight gain including intake of excess calories due to larger than needed portion sizes and eating unhealthy foods high in refined carbohydrates (flour and sugar); and, not getting enough physical activity.